austin84718/DentalLink-backend-Rails/README.md

 referral-server-ruby
 ====================

-generic referral-server, using Ruby and Sinatra
+Server API for tracking dental referrals, using Ruby on Rails.